julenmendieta/SparseDataModelling/README.md

 - Starting from a TADdyn or TADbit models file.
 Users can analyse their own TADdyn or TADbit format models by emptying the "models" folder and including their own files in the same tree directory structure as we state in the [Folder structure](#folder-structure-and-content) section below.
 Then, they would need to run the Notebooks inside "03_modelAnalysis".
 If they would add a TADdyn model they would need to first transform it to TADbit model format by running <ins>03_modelAnalysis/01_convertTADdynModels_toTADbitModels.ipynb</ins>.
 After this, they will have a TADbit format model file that will be analysed in the next Notebooks.

-## Parameters to be modified in the Notebooks
-Every Notebook has a section named “Parameters to modify” that contains all the parameters that must be modified according to the users aim and data.
-The only Notebook that contains an additional section to be modified is <ins>02_chooseBestParameters.ipynb</ins>, that requires the user in section "Generate file with top parameters" to decide which are the dcutoff and maxdist values that best correlations have shown in the plots.

 &nbsp;&nbsp;
 &nbsp;&nbsp;